- Visit an ICAN Center and work on your career and college plan with a Student Success Advisor. Call (877) 272-4692 or visit ICANsucceed.org/apt.

 - Talk to your school counselor about college admission requirements and make sure you take the right classes.

 - Education after high school doesn’t have to include a four-year degree.
-Find out more about apprenticeships, certificate programs, two-year degrees, and other programs through the Career Clusters and degree options degree options.
+Find out more about apprenticeships, certificate programs, two-year degrees, and other programs here.

 - Happy New Year!
 Get off to a great start by looking at your study habits.
 What's working for you?
 What isn't?
 Make a study schedule and stick to it.